MidsouthMakers/DerpID-Manager/README.md

 ## DerpID-Manager

 A web based RFID System Management Application

+Use Case
 ==

-Use Case: To manage a SQLite database containing users to an RFID system and expand features/functionality.
+To manage a SQLite database containing users to an RFID system and expand features/functionality.

 Contributing
 ==

-Please consider using [vagrant-rfid-php-crud](https://github.com/svpernova09/vagrant-rfid-php-crud) for development
+Please consider using [DerpID-Manager-Vagrant](https://github.com/svpernova09/DerpID-Manager-Vagrant) for development

 Features